smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 This document currently omits discussion of some topics:

+* Detailed discussion of the way templates affect the ``Expr`` hierarchy.
+Instead, this document is focused on the ``Decl`` hierarchy.

 * Template non-type parameters and template template parameters.

 * Variable templates.

 * Type alias templates.

+* Lambdas.

+* Declaration nesting beyond two levels.
+For example, it does not examine the case of a function template that contains an ordinary class, one of whose members is a template, as that is three levels of nesting.

 * Template ``requires`` constraints.